JasonEtco/flintcms-site/_posts/docs/templating-reference/2017-06-03-sitemodel.md

 The name of your website

 ### `siteUrl`
-Your website's url.
+Your website's URL.
 Note that this may not be reliable as it checks your configuration settings, not where the server is actually running.

 ### `style`
 A string of CSS code that can be changed through the admin dashboard.
 Useful for small changes to templates that can be made without cloning/editing the codebase.